More actions

 Once you are done editing the configuration, save it and then run systemctl --user daemon-reload

-.
-This last command may appear to freeze.
+, which will "enable" your service (so that it starts when Nest starts), and also start it up .This command may appear to freeze.
 That is okay.
 Press CTRL + C and then check the status of the service with systemctl --user status <name>

 .
 Your service should now be running!